emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

  * @param {WorldWind.Layer} layer
  */
 toggleLayer(layer) {

-    // Apply rule: only one "base" layer can be enabled at a time if (layer.category === 'base') {
+    // Multiplicity Rule: only [0..1] "base" layers can be enabled at a time if (layer.category === 'base') {
         this.wwd.layers.forEach(function (item) {
             if (item.category === 'base' && item !== layer) {